 In the middle of the 14th century, a beautiful and exotic visitor from the east set foot on European soil for the very first time.
 With an extensive wardrobe of colourful veils of glistening silk shielding her dark and mysterious eyes from the gaze of the curious, the captivating visitor swept all before her and made people her willing slaves.
 Her beauty became the stuff of legend and she could bring prestige and riches to anyone who courted her favour.
 But within 150 years she would fall from grace within the course of a single week.
-The Tale of the Tulip follows the spectacular rise and fall of this beautiful garden flower.
+The Tale of the Tulip follows the spectacular rise and disastrous fall from grace of this beloved garden flower.

 Say it with Poison!

-Down in the garden, something deadly lurks.
-Several people who stood between the gardener and a large inheritance have died horribly.
+Down in the garden, something deadly lurks… Several people who stood between the gardener and a large inheritance have died horribly.
 Could it be that they have all been poisoned with the plants and flowers that grow there?
 Many have been used throughout history as part of the murderer’s stock-in-trade, both in fiction and real life, so should you be on your guard against “herbaceous murder” as the gardener welcomes you in for what might be your very last garden tour?
 Make sure your life insurance is up to date against murder most floral – it’s time to Say It With Poison!

 The Devil’s Garden

 From the Forbidden Fruit of Eden to the screams of the fabled mandrake, from ghosts in a plate of beans to something very nasty hiding in a pot of basil, this unusual talk takes you on a garden tour with a difference.
 Beware – these plants can seriously damage your health, your marriage, your sanity or your pocket (and if you are very unlucky, all four!).